London is one of the world’s great capitals, a financial, political and cultural powerhouse that would take a lifetime to fully explore.

-The O2 Arena, sitting on a bend of the Thames, is a gigantic venue that hosts the biggest names in music from around the world.
+To start off our guide to nightlife in London, is the O2 Arena.
+Sitting on a bend of the Thames, this gigantic venue hosts the biggest names in music from around the world.

 Yet head to Camden or Shoreditch and you’ll find that the venues get smaller and more intimate, while the acts get more alternative.

 The clubbing scene is equally diverse.
 Super-clubs like Ministry of Sound and Heaven bring in huge crowds for themed nights, but many Londoners prefer seeking out smaller clubs for a more tailored night out.

 Soho is the traditional LGBTQ+ heart of London, but the city is, in general, very welcoming to partygoers of every stripe.

 London hosts one of the biggest Pride events in the world, too, offering some of the best LGBTQ+ nights out in the year.